m6min/web-playground/README.md

 ### [Portfolio Site](portfolio-site/)

-This folder holds the source code for my personal portfolio website.
+This folder holds the source code for example of a portfolio website.

 * **Technologies:** HTML5, CSS3 (using Media Queries for responsiveness), JavaScript.
 * **Goal:** To create a clean, responsive user interface that works smoothly on both large and small screens.